 Science is sometimes characterized as the ultimate form of skepticism, doubting all claims about the material world unless thoroughly and rigorously tested and proved – but many people are skeptical about science itself.
 Perhaps climate science is ‘rigged’ and maybe the entire scientific enterprise is flawed: after all isn’t it science that has given us nuclear bombs, the environmental degradation resulting from modern technology, and the steady march into an artificial or virtual world that is taking us further and further away from our natural lifestyles and origins?
 People like this do not ‘believe’ in science.
 But scientists themselves trust their findings because they do not think of science as ‘belief’; it is much more than that.
 Belief is the domain of faith: it is believing in something without good reason . . . or, at least, without demonstrable evidence.

 Science is falsifiable.
 This corrigibility of scientific knowledge (openness to reform based on new evidence) is a potential source of both skepticism and humility: there is always room for doubt and improvement.
-In contrast, religion tends to bring with it the certitude in the absence of evidence.
+In contrast, religion tends to bring certitude in the absence of evidence.

 Science & order

 Science investigates the existence of order in the universe.
 Where there is order there are reasons for that order.
 By providing reasons (as explanations) we are making the world intelligible.
 Science seeks the best reasons by minimizing human interest and influence in the interpretation of the world.
 Science does this by finding the circumstances (causes) under which other circumstances (effects) follow in a regular or predictable way.
 Reasons are closly related conceptually to purpose.